This 2018 security camera footage of two bumbling fools attempting to rob a vape shop is, by far, the best comedy film of 2019 so far.

 One of our first signs of the sheer bumbling prowess these two exude comes after the man goes behind the counter in his search for loot.
 He has a hard time finding something of value, but that’s almost understandable—ask yourself this question, “If I were to rob a vape store, would I know where to get the valuable loot?”
 Because if you answered yes to that question, and don’t work at a vape store, maybe take a long hard look at yourself and your vape-life.

 Anyhow, I digress.
 After this man understandably can’t figure out where the valuable shit is in the store he gives the testing pods a little push.
-Nothing major, just like a passive aggressive little push—you can almost here the meek ‘heh’ he assuredly let out when he pushed it.
+Nothing major, just like a passive aggressive little push—you can almost hear the meek ‘heh’ he assuredly let out when he pushed it.
 It’s subtle joke but looks wonderful on security cam footage.

-After showing those testing pods whose boss, buddy gets behind the clerk desk to get his hands on the store’s sweet, sweet laptop.
+After showing those testing pods who's boss, buddy gets behind the clerk desk to get his hands on the store’s sweet, sweet laptop.
 However, our dude here does not seem to know how, uh, chargers work and a fight ensues.
 This scrap with the power cord causes our dude to knock pretty much everything onto the ground.

 But, hey, at the end of the day he got that laptop.